-5 reasons diversity training are not successful as anticipated
+5 reasons diversity training is not as successful as anticipated

 “Short-term educational interventions in general do not change people,” Frank Dobbin, professor of sociology at Harvard, and Alexandra Kalev, associate professor of sociology and anthropology at Tel Aviv University, wrote for Anthropology Now.
 “Look at workplace safety and health training.
 Employers cannot expect training to change the workplace without making other changes.”

-Changing beliefs, emotions, and behavior is an up-hill battle.
+Changing beliefs, emotions, and behavior is an uphill battle.
 A first step?
 Including “perspective-taking” in your training, or the idea is that trying to see things from the perspective of a person different from you, helps people care more about DE&I. Notably, some research does point to how the link between perspective-taking and empathy is weak at best.

 Changing attitudes doesn’t necessarily change behavior